 The National Senior Games Association, formerly known as the U.S. National Senior Sports Organization, is responsible for the biennial Summer National Senior Games and for promoting healthy lifestyles for older adults through education, fitness and sport.

-The Summer National Senior Games are held in odd numbered years (2015, 2017, etc.).
-At the most recent national competition, held in Minneapolis, Minnesota in 2015, 10,000 athletes competed in 19 sporting events.
+The Summer National Senior Games are held in odd numbered years (2019, 2021, etc.).
+At the most recent national competition, held in Albuquerque, New Mexico in 2019, more than 13,000 athletes competed in 19 sporting events.
 Ages ranged from 50 to 100!

 Senior Olympics began in Ohio in 1979.
 The games have grown over the years, but the purpose remains the same - to promote healthy lifestyles and physical activity for Ohioans age 50 and over and to provide top quality athletic competition.